 This page outlines the requirements for the minor in

-Ethnicity and Race.
-This interdisciplinary area of study promotes rigorous academic inquiry into the critical role issues pertaining to race and ethnicity have played in academic, artistic, and political discourses in the United States and around the world.
+Race and Ethnicity.
+This interdisciplinary area of study promotes rigorous academic inquiry into the critical role race and ethnicity have played in academic, artistic, and political discourses in the United States and around the world.
 The minor draws upon courses that examine the categories

-of ethnicity and race, the ways in which these categories are constructed, and the means by which they operate, are maintained, and are challenged.
-Courses in Ethnicity and Race explore the multiple intersections of social categories, such as socioeconomic class, gender, sexuality, and national origin.
+of race and ethnicity, the ways in which these categories are constructed, and the means by which they operate, are maintained, and are challenged.
+Courses in Race and Ethnicity explore the multiple intersections of social categories, such as socioeconomic class, gender, sexuality, and national origin.

 Minors are available to undergraduate students across The New School.
-Those majoring in Liberal Arts (BA or BS, Liberal Arts) can explore Ethnicity and Race as a
+Those majoring in Liberal Arts (BA or BS, Liberal Arts) can explore race and ethnicity as a

 guided area of study.

-Ethnicity and Race is an interdisciplinary area of study that draws on courses offered across the university.
+Race and Ethnicity is an interdisciplinary area of study that draws on courses offered across the university.
 Visit the Lang course finder to see which courses can be applied to the minor.

 To fulfill the minor requirements, students take five (5) courses, guided by an advisor: